Myths About Administrator Positions

 Myth: Administrators cost too much.

-Fact: Most administrators in Wisconsin receive between $50,000 to $100,000, well under comparable private sector positions.
+Fact: While the salary range for administrators in Wisconsin is between $75,000 to $225,000, the median salary is $119,600 and the average is $123,000.
 By efficient management, they are likely to pay for themselves within a short period of time.
 For very small communities, it is common for the administrator position to be combined with the clerk or clerk/treasurer position or other positions.

 Myth: Administrators don't stay very long in one community.